‘Sports Illustrated’ Bombshell Emily DiDonato Flaunts Green Skin For She-Hulk Transformation In New Video

-In the caption, Emily revealed that the look was inspired by iconic Marvel comics character She-Hulk
+In the caption, Emily revealed that the look was inspired by the iconic Marvel comics character, She-Hulk

 In the comments, fans raved over the transformation.